cosmos/sdk-tutorials/academy/ibc/ica.md

 ...

-// Add module account permissions for the Interchain Accounts module
+// Add module account permissions for the interchain accounts module
 // Only necessary for host chain functionality
-// Each Interchain Account created on the host chain is derived from the module account created maccPerms = map[string][]string{
+// Each interchain account created on the host chain is derived from the module account created maccPerms = map[string][]string{
     ...
     icatypes.ModuleName:            nil,